salman-khan-usa/Simple-_-Atm/README.md

 choose your option (1-4): 2
 Enter the amount you want to Deposit: 5000
 $5000 Deposited successfully.
 New Balance is $15000

+## 👨‍💻 Author

+**Salman Khan Niazi**

+I'm a 16-year-old student from Pakistan, just starting my python programming journey.
+My ultimate dream is to become a **Machine Learning Engineer** and move to the **USA** to build a new, passionate life in tech.

+I’m currently:

+- 📚 Learning Python as my first real programming language
+- 💪 Practicing daily to improve my coding logic and skills This ATM project is one of my first baby steps — but I'm obsessed with learning and pushing forward every single day.